butyi/sci2can/README.md

 ### Power supply

 Power input starts with D1 diode for reverse polarity protection.
-7805 was designed but of course the switching step-down replacement to be used.
-That is high efficiency in same size and same pinout.
+A 7805 replacement circuit was designed on the main board.
 Search "7805 replacement switching regulator" on Internet.
-Unfortunatey what I have damaged on 25V input.
-Therefore I needed to use a bit bigger one.
-This contains MP1584, with maximal input voltage 30V.
-But my plan is to use MP4560 instead, which can be used up to 55V or MAX5035 up to 76V.
+It uses ME3116.
+1A output, max input voltage is 40V.
+I just recognized, overvoltage protector diode is needed on the input.
+I have choosen SMAJ33A.
+Without this protection the supply could damaged at 24V due to switch on sparks.
+I use ElCo capacitor on input.
-There are some filter capacitors around.
+There are also some filter capacitors around.
 Once is at the microcontroller.
-Finally there is the optional power LED (D2).
-It shows power on state, when +5V is available.

 ### BDM port